Meandering the world, one whisky at a time

 John managed to find a bottle on his travels and brought it home.
 However, this blend has stood on my shelf for nearly a year, and I’ve been waiting for the right opportunity to taste it.
 Today turned out to be that opportunity.

-Also Read: Glengoyne 17 yo whisky
+Also Read: Glengoyne 17 year old whisky

 Ballantine’s 17 yo Scapa Edition Whisky Review